syncfusion-content/extension-docs/Extension/Faq/How-to-get-rid-of-from-multiple-version-alert-message-in-Syncfusion-Xamarin-Toolbox.md

 To resolve this, follow these steps:
 1. Uninstall the multiple versions of the same Syncfusion NuGet package currently installed in your project.
-2. Now, manually reinstall a single version of the Syncfusion NuGet package (e.g., Syncfusion.Xamarin.SfChart **v24.2.xx**(xamarin)  / Syncfusion.MAUI.Buttons **v24.2.xx** (maui)) and add the necessary control render code sample to your project.
+2. Now, manually reinstall a single version of the Syncfusion NuGet package (e.g., Syncfusion.Xamarin.SfChart **v24.2.xx**(xamarin)  / Syncfusion.MAUI.Buttons **v24.2.xx** (Maui)) and add the necessary control render code sample to your project.

 ## Different NuGet with multiple versions installed